327 Thach Hall

-Laney is the author of German Rocketeers in the Heart of Dixie: Making Sense of the Nazi Past during the Civil Rights Era (Yale University Press, 2015), for which she received the 2016 Gardner-Lasser Aerospace History Literature Award from the American Institute of Aeronautics and Astronautics (AIAA), the American Astronautical Society’s (AAS) 2015 Eugene M. Emme Astronautical Literature Award, and honorable mention for the Deep South Book Prize of the Summersell Center for the Study of the South at the University of Alabama.
-This study’s main subjects are the German rocket specialists associated with Wernher von Braun and their families, who were brought to the United States after World War II under the military operation Project Paperclip, most of whom followed the Army to Huntsville, Alabama, in 1950.
-Led by von Braun, the German rocket team was later celebrated internationally for its contributions to the Army’s missile and later NASA’s space programs.
-Based on oral histories and archival material, the book examines post-Second World War international and national migration linked to military and “Big Science” projects and the effects of this migration on a small southern community, race relations in the U.S. South, and negotiations over U.S. history, memory, and identity during the Cold War.
+Monique Laney joined Auburn University in 2014.
+Her research combines the history of science and technology and migration studies by focusing on "highly skilled" migrants.
+Her first book, German Rocketeers in the Heart of Dixie: Making Sense of the Nazi Past during the Civil Rights Era (Yale University Press, 2015), won the 2015 Eugene M. Emme Astronautical Literature Award from the American Astronautical Society, the 2016 Gardner-Lasser Aerospace History Literature Award from the American Institute of Aeronautics and Astronautics as well as an honorable mention for the Deep South Book Prize of the Summersell Center for the Study of the South at the University of Alabama.
+This study’s main subjects are the German rocket specialists and their families, who were brought to the United States after World War II under the military operation Project Paperclip and later followed the Army to Huntsville, Alabama.
+Led by Wernher von Braun, the German rocket team has been celebrated internationally for its contributions to the Army’s missile and NASA’s space programs.
+Based on oral histories and archival material, the book examines this post-World War II international and national migration linked to military and “Big Science” projects and the effects of this migration on a small southern community, race relations in the U.S. South, and negotiations over U.S. history, memory, and identity during the Cold War.

 Ph.D.
-University of Kansas, American Studies, August, 2009
+University of Kansas, American Studies (2009)

 M.A.
-Johann Wolfgang Goethe-Universität (Frankfurt, Germany), Amerikanistik, June 1995
+Johann Wolfgang Goethe-Universität (Frankfurt, Germany), Amerikanistik, (1995)

 Minors: 1.
 Slavic Philology (East), 2.
 Psychoanalysis

-German Rocketeers in the Heart of Dixie: Making Sense of the Nazi Past during the Civil Rights Era (Yale University Press, 2015).
+German Rocketeers in the Heart of Dixie: Making Sense of the Nazi Past during the Civil Rights Era.
+Yale University Press, 2015.

 “’Operation Paperclip’ in Huntsville, Alabama,” Steven J. Dick, ed.
 Remembering the Space Age.
 Washington, D.C.: National Aeronautics and Space Administration, 2008, 89-107.

-“Wernher von Braun and Arthur Rudolph: Negotiating the past in Huntsville, Alabama,” Schulze, Mathias, James M.Skidmore, David G. John, Grit Liebscher, and Sebastian Siebel-Achenbach, eds., German Diasporic Experiences: Identity, Migration, and Loss.
-Waterloo, ON: WilfridLaurierUniversity Press, 2008, 443-454.
+“Wernher von Braun and Arthur Rudolph: Negotiating the past in Huntsville, Alabama.”
+In German Diasporic Experiences: Identity, Migration, and Loss, ed. by Mathias Schulze, James M.Skidmore, David G. John, Grit Liebscher, and Sebastian Siebel-Achenbach, Waterloo, ON: Wilfrid Laurier University Press, 2008, 443-454.

-- HIST 7970 Immigration and Technology
+HIST 7970: Immigration and Technology

-HIST 5000/6000 NASA and the South
+HIST 5000/6000: NASA and the South

-- HIST 3970 U.S. Technology through Foreign Eyes
+HIST 3970: U.S. Technology through Foreign Eyes

-- HIST 1220 Technology and Civilization II
+HIST 1220: Technology and Civilization II

-- HIST 1210 Technology and Civilization I
+HIST 1210: Technology and Civilization I

-Last Updated: May 23, 2019
+Last Updated: August 20, 2019